bioconnector/bims8382/r-hw-dplyr.md

 ## ..              ...     ...   ...
 ```

-6) What 10 countries have the strongest correlation (in either direction ... ) between life expectancy and per capita GDP?
+6) What 10 countries have the strongest correlation (in either direction) between life expectancy and per capita GDP?

 ```